 Orbital consists of 3 main events (details accessible from the navigation bar above):

-2. (optional) Mission Control (18/25 + 1/8 Jun 2024: the first few Saturdays of the programme): workshops on technical / software engineering topics + project consultations
+2. (optional) Mission Control (17/24/31 May + 7 Jun 24: the first few Saturdays of the programme): online workshops on technical / software engineering topics + project consultations (recordings to be provided on a best effort basis)

 In addition, although Orbital is structured as a self-driven programme, it consists of 3 (mandatory) evaluation milestones (roughly corresponding to ideation, prototyping and refinement) that students must submit on Skylab at the end of each month.
 Each milestone has a corresponding peer evaluation in which teams will be critically evaluating other peers’ projects.
 The peer evaluation is an integral part of the Orbital process, as it helps students reflect on each others’ work and helps them to push each other to a successful conclusion (you’re not at it alone!).
 The quality of a team’s evaluation of other teams factors into the final level of achievement of the team and is evaluated after the final milestone:

-Tentatively, all these events (except Splashdown) will be conducted online so it is in general ok for you to go overseas during the programme.
-However, you are expected to manage your time properly to complete all the required tasks on time.
+It is fine for you to be overseas during the summer vacation.
+However, you are expected to manage your time properly to complete all the required tasks on time as a team.
 Being overseas is NOT a valid excuse for missing the deadlines.

 There is an official Google calendar for Orbital.
 You can add it into your calendar if your calendaring software supports iCal format; just use https://calendar.google.com/calendar/ical/o477t98fkcop21qjrk5giehp98%40group.calendar.google.com/public/basic.ics for the public address of the Orbital calendar.